-However, current circumstances for some students facing hardships mean they are going without basic needs, including access to food and personal care items.
-While not a new challenge, the COVID-19 pandemic exacerbated the lack of access and many found themselves facing unimaginable choices between food and other expenses, such as rent or materials needed for classes.
-In April 2020, the Division of Student Affairs opened a new food pantry in the Union Drive Community Center, distributing fresh breads, produce, meat, dairy and self-stable products to up to 150 students daily.
+In 2020, the COVID-19 pandemic exacerbated the lack of access to food and personal care items and many found themselves facing unimaginable choices between food and other expenses, such as rent or materials needed for classes.
+In April 2020, the Division of Student Affairs opened a temporary food pantry in the Union Drive Community Center, distributing fresh breads, produce, meat, dairy and self-stable products to up to 150 students daily.
 By the end of summer 2020, the food pantry served almost 3,300 students and provided 15,600 bags of groceries to those experiencing food insecurity.

 Shortly after the temporary food pantry opened, the ISU Food Pantry Support Fund was created to help provide essential grocery items to students and support the food pantry at Iowa State.
 SHOP, reopened in fall 2020 and has provided thousands of pounds of food to the campus community.
 SHOP serves a critical role in providing food security to students, and in the future, they hope to expand their services and offer additional items.
 In order to meet increased need and continue to provide food security for Cyclones, SHOP has moved to a new location in Beyer Hall, which will allow for more space and storage for food, including frozen and fresh items with the addition of refrigerators and a freezer, and personal care items.
 The new location will help ensure that SHOP can provide needed assistance to ISU students, faculty and staff in need.
 As SHOP continues to serve more people and offer additional items, new infrastructure needs such as refrigerator and freezer units and updated inventory and ordering technology will be essential.